Impact partner profile

 Distribution equals development

-D-Prize exists to increase distribution of existing, effective poverty interventions.
-They believe that simply distributing evidence-based and rigorously studied products and services, that are known to work in low resource settings, can lead to alleviating the impact of poverty.
+D-Prize exists to seed new ventures that are scaling the distribution of evidence-based poverty interventions.
+They believe that simply distributing the existing, evidence-based, and rigorously studied products and services that are known to work in low resource settings can lead to alleviating the impact of poverty.

 The team at D-Prize work to identify high-impact health, energy, education, and other solutions that have large delivery gaps.
-Their model finds and launches organisations solely focused on distributing these at scale.
+They then find entrepreneurs to design and launch new organisations that are solely focused on distributing these at scale.

-Since 2013, D-Prize has given the earliest stage of seed support and launched over 150 pilot distribution ventures.
-Ongoingly, D-Prize launch 25 new distribution ventures a year on average, all of which seek to serve 100,000 people within their first 5 years.
-The top 10% of their ventures are on track to reach this figure, and their distribution network has already delivered proven interventions to more than 3 million people in need.
+Since 2013, D-Prize has seeded over 225 distribution ventures at the earliest stage.
+Ongoingly, D-Prize launches 30 new distribution ventures a year on average, all of which seek to serve 100,000 people within their first 5 years.
+The top 10% of their ventures are on track to reach this figure, and their distribution network has already delivered proven interventions to more than 7 million people in need.

 Core impact goals